-Change in Control.
 As part of our normal course of business and as a result of our business strategy, we engage in discussions with other biotechnology and pharmaceutical companies about possible collaborations, licensing and/or other ways in which the companies may work together to further our respective long-term objectives.
 In addition, many larger established pharmaceutical companies consider companies at similar stages of development to ours as potential acquisition targets.
 Occasionally, a transaction in the biotech/biopharmaceutical industry may start as a licensing transaction, but ultimately result in an acquisition.
 In certain scenarios, the potential for merger or being acquired may be in the best interests of our stockholders.
-As further described on page 46, we provide a component of severance compensation for our CEO and COO to promote their ability to act in the best interests of our stockholders even though they could be terminated as a result of the transaction.
+As further described on page 51, we provide a component of severance compensation for our CEO to promote his ability to act in the best interests of our stockholders even though he could be terminated as a result of the transaction.